starknet-io/SNIPs/SNIPS/snip-16.md

 1. Reserved but gradually decreasing block space for transaction versions ≤2, with temporary support for a designated FIFO queue.

 2. Concurrent fee markets on transactions paying in ETH and in STRK, with the sequencer taking on ETH↔STRK conversion.
 Note it's unclear how to implement a fee market for transaction versions 0,1,2 since merely sorting according to max fee disregards the computational resources expended by the tx.

+## Backwards Compatibility
+This proposal kills off the currently supported flows of sending transaction versions 0,1,2.
+Moreover, a separate proposal is required to address access to old accounts.

 ## Copyright